 12. Use NPM, the Node Package Manager

-NPM enables better control of dependencies and more efficient workflow.
-Additionally, the NodeSource’s Certified Modules service that was released 2 years ago checks code quality, licenses, and exposure to threats.
+NPM enables better control of dependencies (pre-built pieces of code, such as libraries and packages) and more efficient workflow.
+Additionally, NodeSource’s Certified Modules service checks code quality, licenses, and exposure to threats.

 13. Arm your app with the Cloudflare WAF (Web Application Firewall)

-Cloudflare WAF is one of the firewalls that contribute to enterprise-scale web applications safety.
-It protects applications from cross-site scripting, cross-site forgery requests, and SQL injection attacks.
+Cloudflare WAF is one of the firewalls that contribute to enterprise-scale web applications security.
+It protects Node.js applications from cross-site scripting, forgery requests, and SQL injection attacks.

 Is Node.js safe after all?
-In the end, it’s not only about what tool or technology you use but HOW you do it.
+In the end, it’s not only about what tool or technology you or your developers use but HOW you do it.
 Possessing the most advanced kitchen aid doesn’t make you a master chef in a snap.
-The key to success, in this case – safety, is expertise.
-The technology is just a tool in developers’ hands, and most criticism towards Node.js rather applies to the ways it is used and not to what it is.
+The key to success, in this case – security, is expertise.
+The technology is just a tool in the hands of developers, and most criticism towards Node.js rather applies to the ways it is used and not to what it is.
 Certain issues occur because of what the platform is used for, not solely because of its character.
 Node.js, just like other languages, is secure when developed with care and subject to best practices.

 Find out how to get a cross-functional tech team to work on your project